Yuhua Hamasaki: Early life

 Ou was born on March 1, 1990, in Guangzhou.
-They moved to New York City when they were seven and started doing drag on the club kid scene under the name Yuhua.
-They later added Hamasaki after Japanese idol Ayumi Hamasaki.
+She moved to Chinatown, Manhattan in New York City when she was seven and started doing drag on the club kid scene under the name Yuhua.
+She later added Hamasaki after Japanese idol Ayumi Hamasaki.
 Ou holds a business management degree from Pace University.

 Career

-Before Drag Race, Hamasaki was one of several drag queens appearing in Katy Perry's performance of "Swish Swish" on Saturday Night Live in May 2017.
+Before Drag Race, Yuhua was one of several drag queens appearing in Katy Perry's performance of "Swish Swish" on Saturday Night Live in May 2017.
 She also designed outfits for other Drag Race alum prior to her appearance on the series, including Aquaria, Bob the Drag Queen, Peppermint, Aja, Jiggly Caliente, Alexis Michelle and Monét X Change.
 She has won multiple pageant titles including Miss Fire Island, Miss Fire Island All Stars, Miss Stonewall, and Miss Asia NYC.

-Hamasaki was announced as one of fourteen contestants for the tenth season of RuPaul's Drag Race in 2018.
-Due to the popularity of Monét X Change's sponge dress in episode one, Hamasaki created her own sponge dress for sale, and donated the proceeds to Callen-Lorde.
+Yuhua was announced as one of fourteen contestants for the tenth season of RuPaul's Drag Race in 2018.
+Due to the popularity of Monét X Change's sponge dress in episode one, Yuhua created her own sponge dress for sale, and donated the proceeds to Callen-Lorde.
 She was eliminated in the third episode after losing a lip sync to "Celebrity Skin" by Hole against Mayhem Miller.

-After Drag Race, Hamasaki appeared with Laverne Cox in the music video for "Bruised" by Mila Jam.
+After Drag Race, Yuhua appeared with Laverne Cox in the music video for "Bruised" by Mila Jam.
 She appeared in a commercial for VH1's It Gets Better project, supporting LGBTQ youth.
 She was also in the video for Trinity the Tuck's "I Call Shade" in February 2019.

-Hamasaki received notoriety from her self-published series Bootleg Fashion Photo RuView on YouTube based on the WOWPrsents internet series Fashion Photo RuView with Raja and Raven.
-She reviewed the runway looks of the All-Stars four cast starting on December 4, 2018 with Biblegirl666.
-She started covering the season eleven looks on February 22, 2019 with Blair St. Clair.
+Yuhua received notoriety from her self-published series Bootleg Fashion Photo RuView on YouTube based on the WOWPrsents internet series Fashion Photo RuView with Raja and Raven.
+She reviewed the runway looks of the All-Stars four cast starting on December 4, 2018, with Biblegirl666.
+She started covering the season eleven looks on February 22, 2019, with Blair St. Clair.
 Other guests on the series have included Jaymes Mansfield, Cynthia Lee Fontaine, Dusty Ray Bottoms, Jessica Wild, Laganja Estranja, Jiggly Caliente, Vivacious, Alexis Michelle, Phi Phi O'Hara, Trinity the Tuck and Honey Davenport.
-She filled in for an episode of the actual Fashion Photo RuView on November 24, 2018 with Eureka O'Hara.
+She filled in for an episode of the actual Fashion Photo RuView on November 24, 2018, with Eureka O'Hara.

-Hamasaki was a guest at the 2019 Life Ball, alongside Alaska Thunderfuck.
+Yuhua was a guest at the 2019 Life Ball, alongside Alaska Thunderfuck.

-In June 2019, Hamasaki was one of 37 queens to be featured on the cover of New York Magazine.
+In June 2019, Yuhua was one of 37 queens to be featured on the cover of New York Magazine.
+The same month, World of Wonder announced that she was set to appear in her own webseries, Sew What?, which aimed to "give viewers tips on how to construct a garment from start to finish".
+The series aired six episodes from November to December 2019.

-She has also been described as a "seamstress, dancer and comedian."
+She has also been described as a "seamstress, dancer and comedian".

 Music

-In 2018, Hamasaki released her first single "The Ankh Song" named after her runway look from episode one resembling an Ankh, noted by the judges.
+In 2018, Yuhua released her first single "The Ankh Song" named after her runway look from episode one resembling an Ankh, noted by the judges.
 A music video was released on April 5, 2018.